Mature applicants will only be considered for admission to the Fall entry point.

 Your complete academic record including attempted or previously completed post-secondary studies will be taken into consideration.
 Students who have completed community college or university level study are typically considered Transfer Students.

-Note: For the majority of programs, three 4U/4M credits (or equivalent) are required.
+Note: For the majority of programs, a minimum of three 4U/4M credits (or equivalent) are required.
+Applicants must present subject requirements for their program of interest.
 Please contact Admission Services for more details.

 For more information regarding Mature Student Admission, please consult Undergraduate Calendar - Admission Information, Section 3.

 Applicants who do not possess all of the above requirements for admission as a mature student may be eligible to apply to General Studies.
 The objective of General Studies is to provide students who do not meet the normal University admission criteria the opportunity to take university courses before registering in a specific degree program, or to take university courses for continued learning.
 Admission is to the Fall entry point only.
 All applicants must be Canadian citizens or Permanent Residents.

 Applicants to the General Studies Program will normally: